VictorINT/VictorINT/README.md

 # Hi there 👋

-I'm Victor, a passionate developer with a focus on embedded systems, robotics, software engineering and since in general.
-I love learning.
+I'm Victor, a passionate developer focusing on embedded systems, robotics, software engineering, etc. I love learning.
+Feel free to contribute to any projects.

 ## 🛠️ Technologies & Tools